cela123/Project_1_Shell/AA_files/README.md

     piping_and_redirection.h - Header file for piping_and_redirection.c

     piping_and_redirection.c - Implements execution of piping.
-Checks for if one or two pipes are present in input, tokenizes the commands accordingly, then calls search_for_command() to find an execute the commands.
+Checks for if one or two pipes are present in input, tokenizes the commands accordingly, then calls search_for_command() to find and execute the commands.

 How to compile executables with Makefile